OkGoDoIt/OpenAI-API-dotnet/README.md

 ## Requirements

-This library is based on .NET Standard 2.0, so it should work across .NET Framework >=4.7.2 and .NET Core >= 3.0.
-It should work across console apps, winforms, wpf, asp.net, etc (although I have not yet tested with asp.net).
-It should work across Windows, Linux, and Mac, although I have only tested on Windows so far.
+This library is based on .NET Standard 2.0, so it should work across all versions of .Net, from the traditional .NET Framework >=4.7.2 to .NET (Core) >= 3.0.
+It should work across console apps, winforms, wpf, asp.net, unity, Xamarin, etc.  It should work across Windows, Linux, and Mac, and possibly even mobile.
+There are minimal dependencies, and it's licensed in the public domain.

 ## Getting started